In this blog post, I review India Tree Dark Muscovado Sugar sourced from Mauritius by India Tree Gourmet Spices & Specialties, based in Seattle.

 Use to flavor ice cream, hot chocolate, granola bars, and cinnamon rolls

-Mauritius Island in the Indian Ocean is 700 square miles, 40% of which is planted with cane.
-Mauritius sugar is certified as Fair Trade and is cultivated on a combination of large family-owned plantations and small farms.
+India Tree Dark Muscovado Sugar is from Mauritius Island, located in the Indian Ocean.
+Forty percent of its 700 square miles are planted with cane.
+Mauritius sugar is certified Fair Trade and is cultivated on a combination of large family-owned plantations and small farms.

-The two mills that India Tree buys from - Belle Vue Mill in the north & Deep River Beau Champ on the east coast - are highly mechanized.
-Every part of the cane plant is put to good use.
+India Tree sources their muscovado sugar from two sugar mills ---- Belle Vue Mill in the north and Deep River Beau Champ on the east coast.
+According to India Tree company, both mills are highly mechanized and every part of the cane plant is put to good use.
 Nothing is wasted.

 The cane is cut into small pieces and crushed to extract the juice.
-Impurities (which are residues naturally present in the plant and soil) are removed from the juice by adding lime or calcium to the juice.
-Lime and calcium bond with phosphate and other undesirable elements to form a scum which is removed by a skimming process.
+Impurities (which are residues naturally present in the plant and soil) are removed from the juice by adding lime or calcium.
+Lime and calcium bond with phosphate and other undesirable elements to form a scum that is removed by a skimming process.

-Once the sugar has reached the desired stage, dark muscovado, light muscovado, and demerara are spinned in a turbine to separate the crystals, then into a dryer.
+Once the sugar has reached the desired stage, dark muscovado, light muscovado, and demerara are centrifuged to separate the crystals.
+The moist brown sugars go to a conditioning tower, where they are blasted with air to dry it out.

 Canister 2.8 lb